makerdao/mips/MIP30/mip30.md

 With interest rates near the zero lower bound, governance was left with limited options for scaling supply to meet the new demand.
-Measures that have been considerd to address this problem have included:
+Measures that have been considered to address this problem have included:

 - the addition of fiat stablecoin collateral types, with collateralisation ratios close to 100%